2020–2021 Indian farmers' protest: Impact of COVID-19 pandemic

-Protestors at the protest sites around Delhi have decreased following the second wave of the COVID-19 pandemic; however, this has also been attributed to the harvest season.
+Protestors at the protest sites around Delhi decreased following the second wave of the COVID-19 pandemic; however, this has also been attributed to the harvest season.
+Different kinds of narratives were in circulation at the farmers' protest camps near the Singhu border connecting Haryana and Delhi.
+Some conspiracy theories endorsed the belief that the pandemic was a rumor spread by the forces of the government to scare the farmers back into their homes in the name of practicing social distancing.
+Other stories, however, resisted the pandemic governance while rooting for the farmers' protests with the argument that the pandemic might be real, but not strong enough to affect the farmers who have endured worse in life.

 Following protests

 On 3 February, farmer leaders warned of escalating the protest to overthrowing the government if the farm laws were not repealed.
 A peaceful anti-farm law protest is attacked in Bihar.
 On 21 March specific mention was made of Bengaluru, "...you (farmers) have to turn Bengaluru into Delhi.
 You will have to lay siege to the city from all directions".
 As of 21 March 2021, according to Haryana Police, there are around 40,000 committed protestors sitting at Singhu and Tikri at the Delhi border.

 The SKM has planned that 200 farmers will protest outside the Parliament every day during the monsoon session starting from 22 July 2021.
 On 5 September 2021, a farmers' mahapanchayat was held in Muzaffarnagar.
 On 22 July, they started a sit-in at Jantar Mantar, a large Mughal-era observatory near the Parliament.

 On 5 September, more than 500,000 farmers attended a demonstration rally in the city of Muzaffarnagar, Uttar Pradesh.

 On 27 September, farmer unions called a Bharat Bandh.
 The bandh had limited nation-wide impact.
 A protest on 3 October 2021 in Lakhimpur Kheri resulted in a number of deaths.

 In November 2021, farmers stopped the screening of a movie in five cinema halls in Hoshiarpur, disgruntled that Akshay Kumar had not come out in support.
 A farmer's protest on 5 November turned violent and a MP's car window was smashed.

 A tractor march to Parliament on 29 November 2021 was suspended.
 The unions made clear that the protest was not ending.

 In late November 2021, the Modi administration finally repealed all three farm bills.
 However, protests would continue until 11 December 2021, when the protests were finally declared over and the farmers started returning to their homes.